-A successful candidate for nursing at Bergen Community College must possess certain abilities and skills necessary to administrate safe and effective care.
+A successful candidate for the nursing program at Bergen Community College must possess certain abilities and skills necessary to administrate safe and effective care.

 The candidate must be able to function on an independent level without an intermediary.
 These skills and abilities include: observation, communication, motor skills, cognitive and intellectual skills, behavioral and social attributes.